EQT

 • External employee ratings and reviews

-EQT was named a National Top Workplace by Energage for the third consecutive year and one of Pittsburgh’s Top Workplaces in 2022.
+EQT was named a National Top Workplace by Energage and one of Pittsburgh’s Top Workplaces in 2023.

-All our employees received at least one formal performance review in 2022.
-We believe our quarterly reviews and varying types of review processes help employees have proactive conversations with their supervisors, identify areas for growth and engagement, and obtain comprehensive feedback.
+We conduct quarterly performance reviews for each of our employees to provide timely feedback on career development and enable employees to express concerns or desired opportunities for growth.
+We believe our quarterly reviews and other review processes help employees hold proactive conversations with their supervisors, identify areas for growth and engagement, and obtain comprehensive feedback.

 We also leverage succession planning to identify and mitigate human capital risks.
-Our management team reviews these evaluations and may adjust existing programs or develop plans to address any areas of concern that arise.
+Our management team reviews these evaluations and may adjust current programs or develop plans to address any areas of concerns that arise.
+With respect to our executive team, our Board of Directors, together with the Management Development and Compensation Committee of the Board, annually reviews our succession planning for each of our executive officers, including our Chief Executive Officer.

 New Hires